pfraces-deprecated/hero-starter/README.md

     3. If the tile your hero wants to move to is the grave of a fallen hero, your hero will rob that grave and be given credit.
     4. If the tile your hero wants to move to is a diamond mine, then your hero will capture the diamond mine, but will not move on to that tile.
 Additionally, your hero will receive 20 damage because diamond mines are magic.
+Your hero will earn 1 diamond for each mine he/she owns at the start of his/her turn.
     5. If the tile your hero wants to move to is a health well, then your hero will receive 30 health, but will not move on to that tile.
     6. If the tile your hero wants to move to is an enemy hero, then your hero will deal 10 damage to the enemy hero,